Question 154·Easy·Inferences

 - Choices that say the programs always save money or always lead to the same result in every city cannot be right, because Riverton and Lakeside had different outcomes and one city spent more than expected.

-- The only option that reflects both (1) strong growth in one city and (2) the need for more financial support in another city is “produce strong rider growth in some cities but require additional financial support in others.”
+- The only option that reflects both (1) strong growth in one city and (2) the need for more financial support in another city is “produce strong rider growth in some cities but, in other cities, require additional subsidies to cover operating costs.”